-Jeannne Moreau, the icon of French cinema, never believed in nostalgia.
+Jeannne Moreau, Grand Dame of French cinema, never believed in nostalgia.
 In a 2001 interview with The Guardian, she asked, “Nostalgia for what?
 Nostalgia is when you want things to stay the same.
 I know so many people staying in the same place.
 And I think, my God, look at them!
 They’re dead before they die…Living is risking.”

 How often we allow what was once dangerous and spry to become entombed in the wax museum of pop culture nostalgia.
 Moreau, witty – propulsive – anti-establishment (anti every single establishment, including anti-establishment posturing) to the very end, escaped this ignominious fate because she never stopped moving.